abhisekswain/Vendor-AI/README.md

 ## Data Collection
-I scraped 10,000 articles from PR Newswire.
-An example article is below.
-For each article, I stored relevant information in a mongoDB including:
+I scraped 20,000+ images and text from basenotes.com.
+An example perfuke is below.
+For each perfume, I stored relevant information in a mongoDB including:

-1. Headline
+1. Name
-2. Time
+2. Year
-3. Date
+3. Gender
-4. Location
+4. Availability
-5. Images
+5. House
-6. Body Text
+6. About
+7. Fragrance notes